The Download: Feature Articles

 Two Apps that Help Keep You and NYU’s Network Secure

 NYU’s Virtual Private Network (VPN) provides secure, remote access to the NYU network (NYU-NET).
 Available at all of NYU’s locations, VPN encrypts your network traffic and enables access to NYU services that would otherwise require you to be on campus.
 The service now offers an added layer of security by Multi-Factor Authentication (MFA).

-NYU VPN is powered by Cisco AnyConnect, which can be downloaded from the Apple App Store (iOS devices), Google Play (Android), or directly from the Cisco AnyConnect website.
+NYU VPN is powered by Cisco Secure Client, which can be downloaded from the Apple App Store (iOS devices), Google Play (Android), or directly from the Cisco Secure Client website.
 The ServiceLink knowledge base has guides for installing and using VPN on specific devices:

 Using MFA with VPN